Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 _Modern Development Practices_

-We are using modern deliver practices ... why do you care?
-It supports long term maintainability and reduces the risk of the platform becoming legacy.
+The EOP platform will be developed using modern development and delivery practices to reduce the risk of the platform becoming legacy, and help ensure future development and operation and is sustainable.
+This includes test coverage, infrastructure automation and a devops approach, and selecting fit-for-purpose tools, infrastructure and standards.

 ## Data Sets